X10 (industry standard): Controllers

 More sophisticated controllers can control more units and/or incorporate timers that perform preprogrammed functions at specific times each day.
 Units are also available that use passive infrared motion detectors or photocells to turn lights on and off based on external conditions.

-Finally, there are very sophisticated units are available that can be fully programmed and/or controlled with a piece of software called Active Home, such as the CM11A serial interface.
+Finally, very sophisticated units are available that can be fully programmed and/or controlled with a piece of software called Active Home, such as the CM11A serial interface.
 These systems can execute many different timed events, respond to external sensors, and execute, with the press of a single button, an entire scene, turning lights on, establishing brightness levels, and so on.
 Control programs are available for computers running Microsoft Windows, Apple's Macintosh, Linux and FreeBSD operating systems.

 Burglar alarm systems are also available.
 These systems contain door/window sensors, as well as motion sensors that use a coded radio frequency (RF) signal to identify when they are tripped or just to routinely check-in and give a heart-beat signal to show that the system is still active.
 Users can arm and disarm their system via several different remote controls that also use a coded RF signal to ensure security.
 When an alarm is triggered the console will make an outbound telephone call with a recorded message.
 The console will also use X10 protocols to flash lights when an alarm has been triggered while the security console sounds an external siren.
 Using X10 protocols, signals will also be sent to remote sirens for additional security.